gverploeg/Recommender-Case-Study/pair.md

 5. Using the 1-10 rating data, evaluate your recommender and compare its performance to the other two preference types.
 Which performed the best?

- ## Evaluation (Pt.
-2)

-Cross validating a recommender:
-* treat each cell as a label
-* selective block out ratings (20% for each user)

-A/B test a recommender in production
-* How many users will you have to give recommendations to assuming you want 80% power and 95% confidence with a lift of 5% more engagement time?
-* How long will it take assuming you are EverPix?

-How to qualify your recommendation: You got recommended this movie because...

- ## Productionizing

  ## Troubleshooting

  One of the canonical problems with building a recommendation engine is the [cold-start problem](https://www.linkedin.com/pulse/20130429011005-50510-the-cold-start-problem).